Syringes, scanners and implants: How US tariffs could affect medical device manufacturers

 A medical device which has garnered considerable attention over the last year is injection pens, used every day by millions of patients for weight loss, insulin shots and fertility treatments.

-Switzerland has positioned itself as a leader in the production of these devices, with 177 of the 612 global manufacturers within its borders – the highest number globally for injection pen parts, according to supply chain risk consultancy, Sphera.
+Switzerland has positioned itself as a leader in the production of these devices, with 177 of the 612 global manufacturers within its borders – the highest number globally for injection pen parts, according to supply chain tech provider, Sphera.

 Ypsomed, headquartered in canton Solothurn and one of the leaders in the field of injection pens, says “they are not directly affected by the current developments regarding US import tariffs” because they sell the pens to businesses in Europe and Asia directly from their factories in Switzerland and Germany.
 Only 10% of the company’s goods are exported directly to customers in the US.